Eino: Workflow Orchestration Framework

 }

-We will make some modifications to the previous example:
+We make some modifications to the previous example:

-- Change InvokableLambda to TransformableLambda so that it can consume streams and produce streams.
+• Change InvokableLambda to TransformableLambda, so it can consume streams and produce streams.

-- Change SubStr in the input to a static value and inject it into c1 and c2.
+• Change the SubStr in the input to a static value, injected into c1 and c2.

-- Invoke the workflow in Transform mode and pass in a stream containing 2 *schema.Message.
+• Call the workflow using Transform, passing a stream containing 2 *schema.Message.

 // demonstrates the stream field mapping ability of eino workflow.